DrCheeseFace/mr_utils/README.md

 ### TODO
 - [ ] add left rigth comparison for failed tests
 - [ ] malloc calloc realloc free wrappers for debugging memory leaks
+- [x] debug maintain only active allocations. eg: freed and not realloced to something not freed

 i hope you like UB!